 There is a thriving folk scene within Wantage, Grove and surrounding villages.

-The effervescent Icknield Way Morris Men, who celebrated 50 years in 2009, practice every Wednesday night throughout the winter in Grove Scout Hut (by the Rugby Club).
-They dance at pubs around the Vale during the summer and their favourite pub is the Abingdon Arms in Wantage.
+The effervescent Icknield Way Morris Men, who celebrated 60 years in 2019, practice every Wednesday night throughout the winter.
+They dance at pubs around the Vale during the summer and their favourite pub is the King Alfred’s Head in Wantage.

 The energetic Cornucopia perform Appalachian Step Clogging and British Clog dancing and meet at Grove Methodist Church Hall every Monday night, than afterwards at The Bell in Grove.

 The light-heartedly dignified Vale Islanders perform 17th century Playford dances in the costume of the period.
-They meet every Tuesday at Charney Bassett village hall, then often at The Chequers afterwards.
+They meet most Tuesdays at Charney Bassett village hall.

 The Wantage Folk Dance Club is a friendly group who meet at the Charlton Centre and dance a variety of dances (traditional, modern, Playford, Amercian square dances and contras).
 It’s a fun way to exercise!